MatadorProBr/BetterCrewLink-FAQ/README.md

 ## Notes

-**IMPORTANT WARNING: THIS UPDATE WORKS ONLY FOR PEOPLE WHO HAVE AMONG US FROM STEAM AND CRACKED VERSION, IF YOU HAVE ANY OTHER VERSION OTHER THAN THOSE WILL NOT WORK, ONLY IF YOU ARE NOT USING VERSION v2021.2.21 WILL WORK FOR ANY VERSION**

 **BE AWARE THIS IS AN UNOFFICAL FORK OF CREWLINK**

  - For problems with this fork, you can send a message on the Discord (ThaGuus#2140 - owner and developer of BetterCrewLink), using [GitHub Issues](https://github.com/OhMyGuus/BetterCrewLink/issues) or [joining Discord](https://discord.gg/qDqTzvj4SH) and we will do our best to resolve it, do not ask for help from the official CrewLink server, as this is a fork unofficial and they will not support you, just use these three methods above if you need any help.